autocrossblog/autocrossblog_astro/src/pages/handbook.md

 - Show your driver’s license and sign a waiver.
 - Have your car inspected for safety (e.g., brakes, battery, loose items).

-### Walkthrough and Course Map Tips
+### Course Walk
+- Most clubs will allow you to walk the course before you run the event, those that don't might give you a "parade" lap in which you drive around the course at a slow pace to get a preview.
-- Walk the course at least once to familiarize yourself.
+- Walk the course at least once to familiarize yourself - Many people will walk the course multiples times, 2, 3, even 10 to 12 times at a National level event where you can walk the course before hand.
+- If the club allows it, and you can find someone to let you do it, ride along with other drivers.
+This is a great way to see the course at speed and to see how different drivers take different approaches to a course.
-- Look ahead while driving to plan your line through the cones.
+- Look ahead while walking the course, try to plan your line through the cones.

 ## 4. Driving Techniques